+charge detention discrimination exile

+freedoms law liberty punishment

 race remedy rights slavery

 tribunal free

-Article 1

-All human b eings are born and equal in c lignity and rights.

-Article 2

-Declaration, wi thout distinction on, political or n of any kind, such a set forth in this s, colour, sex, onal or social origin,

-Article 3

-Everyone ha s the right to life e, and securit ty of person.

-Article 4

-l be held in ted in all their fo ery and the slave trade

-Article 5

-No one shall be subjected to torture or to cruel, inhuman or degrading treatment or

-Article 6

-Everyone has the right to recognition everywhere as a person before the

-·

-Article 7

-All are equal before the law and are entitled without any to equal protection of the law.

-Article 8 Article 8

-Everyone ha s the right to an effective by the he competent national

-tribunals for acts violating the fundamental rights granted him by the
+Article 1 All human beings are born and equal in dignity and rights.
+Article 2 Everyone is entitled to all the rights and set forth in this Declaration, without distinction of an kind, such as, colour, sex, language, religion, political or other opinion, national or social origin property, birth or other status.

+Everyone has the right to life, and security of person.
+Article 4 No one shall be held in or servitude; slavery and the slave trade shall be prohibited in all their forms.
+Article 5 No one shall be subjected to torture or to cruel, inhuman or degrading treatment or Article 6 Everyone has the right to recognition everywhere as a person before the Article 7 All are equal before the law and are entitled without any to equal protection of the law.
+Article 8 Everyone has the right to an effective by the competent national tribunals for acts violating the fundamental rights granted him by the constitution or by law.
+Article 9 No one shall be subjected to arbitrary arrest, or Article 10 Everyone is entitled in full equality to a fair and public hearing by an independent and impartial, in the determination of his and obligations and of any criminal against him.